mvolkmann/MyUnixEnv/notes/GoNotes.md

 - currently the most common uses are for the server side of web application and dev ops tooling

+## Future

+- large, frequently requested features that may be added at some point include
+  - generics
+    - would allow generic functions like `map`, `filter`, and `reduce`
+  - immutability
+    - would provide guarantees to prevent accidental data mutations
+  - modules
+    - would support managing package versions used in a library or application

 ## Characteristics

 - high performance